The Australian ‘Sundowner,’ (tramp) arrives at sundown.

 Now a friendly reflected flash from roadside rocks of marble is a reassuring milestone; here is the valley floor, so relax.

-Two hours more staring down the headlights is enough time to fix that picture in the mind forever.
+Two hours more of staring down the headlights is enough time to fix that picture in the mind forever.

-Forty five years on, it is still there.
+Forty-five years on, it is still there.

-Having seen many famous gardens since, none can equal this ‘Beloved over all’.
+Having seen many famous gardens since none can equal this ‘Beloved over all’.

 If God can create such as this on earth; think what He has in store for us later!